 A common method to match a wire to the resistance of the output and input buffer is to use stubs which is a wire with the length equal to a quarter of the wavelength of the signal to be transmitted.
 The stub has to be placed a certain distance from the input and output buffer.
-The exact workings of a stub and how to design it is beyond the scope of this report 0.
+The exact workings of a stub and how to design it is beyond the scope of this report [12].
 In the ideal case a stub will cancel out all reflections for the particular frequency it is designed for.
 In any practical case there will always be reflections to some extent.
 To make the situation even worse the square wave used for digital transmission is built up of a numerous number of sinus waves where only one frequency can be matched with the use of stubs.
-The ground sinus wave is the most dominant and therefore matched with the use of stubs.
-To reduce the distortion on the signal by the reflections the signal path with the stubs can be isolated by using a resistor in series with the wire, $R{\rm S}$ in Figure 17.
+The ground sinus wave is the most dominant and therefore matched with the stubs can be isolated by using a resistor in series with the wire, R_s in Figure 17.
 The resistor will dampen the signal and thus making the reflections dissipate faster.